 Cannabinoid Drugs, Medicinal Cannabis and Opioid Drugs

-The legal framework for cannabinoid drugs, medical cannabis and opioids in Canada.
-Prepared in association with Fasken, a leading global law firm, this is an extract from The Pharma Legal Handbook: Canada, available to purchase here for USD 99.
+Cannabinoid drugs, medicinal cannabis and opioid drugs in Saudi Arabia – a comprehensive legal overview..
+Prepared in association with STA, an international law firm, this is an extract from The Pharma Legal Handbook: Saudi Arabia, available to purchase here for GBP 99.

 1. Are Cannabinoid Drugs authorized in your country?

 Cannabinoid Drugs are not authorized in Saudi Arabia.